mariordev/mailtoui/README.md

 ### STEP 3

 Your mailto link is now attached to MailtoUI.
-Refresh your page, click on it to test it, and delight your users.
+Refresh your page, click on it to test it, and delight your site visitors.

 ## Documentation